Purple is warm and cool, fitting for kings, priests, and ladies.

 - Deep or bright purples suggest riches.

-- Lighter purples are more romantic and delicate.
+- Lighter purples are more romantic, delicate, and feminine.

 - Use redder purples for a warmer color scheme or the bluer purples to cool down.